What Does Adderall Do for ADHD Symptoms? ADD Medication Overview

 Adderall is a prescription CNS stimulant medication used to treat inattention, hyperactivity, impulsivity, lack of focus, disorganization, forgetfulness, or fidgeting in children and adults.
 Here, get critical information on this popular ADD treatment and its common usage guidelines, noted side effects, and typical benefits.

+How does Adderall work?
 What does Adderall do for ADHD symptoms?
-How does it work?

 Adderall is a brand-name, prescription central nervous system stimulant medication.
 It is used to treat inattention, hyperactivity, impulsivity, and other symptoms of attention deficit hyperactivity disorder (ADHD or ADD), including lack of focus, disorganization, forgetfulness, fidgeting, excessive talking, or frequent interrupting.
 Some patients feel that Adderall has less of a drop-off effect than Ritalin, another stimulant used for treating ADHD, which means fewer side effects as the medication wears off.
 Also, a dose of Adderall is typically longer lasting than a dose of Ritalin.

 Adderall is FDA-approved for children, adolescents, and adults with ADHD to help them control these symptoms.
 Adderall should be taken only as part of a doctor-supervised treatment plan that may also include diet, exercise, supplements, behavioral therapy, parent training, and school accommodations, among other therapies.
 Adderall is a mixture of four different amphetamine salts – dextroamphetamine saccharate, amphetamine aspartate, dextroamphetamine sulfate, and amphetamine sulfate.
 The FDA has approved a generic version of both the immediate-release (Adderall IR) and extended-release (Adderall XR) versions.